310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/chiaki_2.md

             {% bubble Chiaki %}
             Ohh?
 I'm so happy to hear that~♪

-            I think I'd have fun acting as a samurai who brandishes a katana, punishing the wicked and protecting the weak!
+            I think I'd have fun acting as a samurai sheathing a katana, punishing the wicked and protecting the weak!
 			{% endbubble %}
         </div>
     </div>